-Due to its role in cell division and differentiation, programmed cell death, gene transcription, biomembrane functioning and obviously many enzymatic activities, zinc is considered a major element in assuring the correct functioning of an organism, from the very first embryonic stages to the last periods of life.
+Due to its role in cell division and differentiation, programmed cell death, gene transcription, biomembrane functioning, and obviously many enzymatic activities, Zn is considered a major element in assuring the correct functioning of an organism, from the very first embryonic stages to the last periods of life.

-As zinc supplementation is efficacious in most of these conditions, it is regarded more as an oriented therapeutical support, than a simple dietary integrator.
-Furthermore, the relevance of zinc status to many age-associated diseases and, according to experimental studies, the aging itself of the major homeostatic mechanisms of the body, i.e., the nervous, neuroendocrine and immune systems, places zinc in a pivotal position in the economy of the aging organism.
+As zinc supplementation is efficacious in most of these conditions, it is regarded more as oriented therapeutical support, than a simple dietary integrator.
+Furthermore, the relevance of Zn status to many age-associated diseases and, according to experimental studies, the aging itself of the major homeostatic mechanisms of the body, i.e., the nervous, neuroendocrine, and immune systems, places the mineral in a pivotal position in the economy of the aging organism.

-Wong, C., Ho, E. Zinc and its Role in Age-Related Inflammation and Immune Dysfunction.
+Wong, C., Ho, E. Zinc, and its Role in Age-Related Inflammation and Immune Dysfunction.
 Molecular Nutrition and Food Research.
 2012.
 56, 77-87.

 European Food Safety Authority (EFSA), Parma, Italy